ospex-org/ospex-contracts/README.md

 # ospex-foundry

-This repository contains the smart contract code and tests for ospex.
+This repository contains the smart contracts code and tests for ospex.